Cloud Infrastructure Penetration Testing

 Exploit-backed findings

-Clear descriptions of confirmed access paths, privilege escalation, and reachability.
+Clear descriptions of confirmed access paths, privilege escalation routes, and data reachability with full reproduction steps.

 Remediation guidance

-Practical IAM, configuration, and architectural fixes aligned to cloud best practices.
+Practical IAM, configuration, and architectural fixes aligned to AWS, Azure, and GCP best practices and your specific environment.

 Engagement options